 So, at least they were paying attention during the educational movie in the Visitors' Center at Cowpens National Battlefield.
 That's good, right?

-Cowpens is the sight of the battle that turned the tide for the patriots and George Washington's Continental Army in the Revolutionary War.
+Cowpens is the site of the battle that turned the tide for the patriots and George Washington's Continental Army in the Revolutionary War.
 With Independence Day on my mind, it seemed like a perfect place to take kids for a little history lesson.

 "I shot you in the head!
 Your evil British blood is soaking the ground!" she bellowed, adopting the Scotch-Irish accent and words of the actor playing the militiaman in the film.